rmorrin/FixerSharp/README.md

 double oneThousandEurInUsd = Fixer.Convert("EUR", "USD", 1000);
 ```

-If you wish to perform additional conversions, the current exchange rate can be saved and used to convert:
+If you wish to perform additional conversions, the current exchange rate can be retrieved and used to convert:

 ```c#
 using FixerSharp;